Five building blocks for enhancing digital engagement

 - What competencies and practices should be put into place to make that happen?

 - How do you manage rights for IP usage across and beyond the enterprise?

 5. Cost reduction.
 Take inventory of your existing digital content.
 At what rate is new content being developed, and how does it break out by function?
 Is it optimized to be consistent, compelling, and contextual?
 Streamlining the creation, retention, and delivery of digital content, regardless of where it resides, is where you can begin lowering costs.

 Marketers particularly need to prioritize digital engagement, as both consumer technology and marketing technology continue to evolve at a blistering pace.
 Any CMO who keeps digital engagement at the forefront of their mind will help ensure that the investments made in the marketing organization will provide the best return across people, processes, and technology.

-For more on this topic, read our the Digital engagement chapter of Tech Trends on DU Press.
+For more on this topic, read our the Digital engagement chapter of Tech Trends on Deloitte Insights.